- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Combine ingredients in a plastic container.
+- Combine ingredients in a container

 Cinnamon and yogurt scrub for oily and acne-prone skin

-Physical exfoliation can irritate active acne blemishes.
-This scrub contains cinnamon, which is soft enough for use on mild acne.
-If you have severe acne, use the yogurt on its own.
-The lactic acid in the yogurt provides gentle chemical exfoliation with no scrubbing involved and moisturizes the skin without blocking pores.
+If you have severe acne, use the yogurt on its own; the lactic acid provides gentle chemical exfoliation without any scrubbing required, and as a bonus, moisturizes skin without blocking pores.

 Ingredients